JuliaAI/MLJ.jl/docs/src/transformers.md

 ```

 Let's see how we can include our `Averager` in a [learning network](@ref "Learning
-Networks")) to mix the predictions of two regressors, with one-hot encoding of the
+Networks") to mix the predictions of two regressors, with one-hot encoding of the
 inputs.
-Here's some dummy data and component models to test our learning network:
+Here's two regressors for mixing, and some dummy data for testing our learning
+network:

 ```@example boots
 ridge = (@load RidgeRegressor pkg=MultivariateStats)()